Harnessing blockchain opportunities in the energy sector

 In Spain, Siemens Energy has already launched a new blockchain platform for trading renewable energy – called e-ing3ni@ – that lets consumers select and reserve electricity from their preferred energy sources.
 The platform, the first of its kind, takes advantage of blockchain’s security and traceability to allow producers, consumers and retailers to manage data, access reports and buy and sell renewable energy online.

-“ With the help of blockchain, we’ve developed a solution together with our customers that lets them pay for our physical products or digital solutions as they’re used. ”Maria Rossbander, Lead for the Marketing Strategy for the Region Middle East and Innovation Specialist, Siemens Energy
+“ With the help of blockchain, we’ve developed a solution together with our customers that lets them pay for our physical products or digital solutions as they’re used. ”Maria Rossbander, Strategic Marketing and Innovation Specialist at Siemens Energy

 “Blockchain technology is an enabler”